[Critique of a second draft of a memoir, 255 pages.]

 That is great stuff about the convent years, and not only is it of literary value but also historical and psychological value.
 Haven't seen the like since The Nun's Story, and that was published more than 50 years ago.

 The use of clothing as a representation of spiritual and other kinds of development (or regression) I really like and think all women can relate to.

 Now about the ending: I made comments on most of the ms. but in the last 20 pages or so I made suggestions for significant cuts.
 I end it on the little brunette girl's "Where shall we begin?"
-The memoir bogged down with details of Mother's decline – not because it's trivial but because it's pretty typical of the decline of a very elderly woman, and not really of special interest to a reader who is a stranger.
+The memoir bogged down with details of Mother's decline – not because Mother's dying is trivial but because it's pretty typical of the decline of a very elderly woman, and not really of special interest to a reader who is a stranger.
 And because Mother has not been presented as a sympathetic character, we readers don't sympathize much with her decline – and it feels as if too much time is spent discussing the whole thing.
+Readers want to get back to your own story.
 Around page 203, in the exchange of letters between you and your brother, you both get to sounding a little petty, scrupulous and aggrieved, just like all siblings when an elderly parent's curtain is coming down and everyone wants some power (or goods or money), or to be the family saint or hero.
-I don't mind the inclusion of the letters, but it is no wonder to me that such communication gets cut off.
+I don't mind the inclusion of these letters, but it is no wonder to me that Mark cut off such communication.
 I would like to read less about the problem and more about how you rose above it -- if you did.
 If you didn't rise above it, be honest about that also.

 Total time I spent is 12 hours.
-If you want an invoice for tax purposes I will send one.
+I will send you an invoice for you to keep for tax purposes.